EBIO5460Spring2025/class-materials/02_2_ants_cv_polynomial.md

 ![](02_2_ants_cv_polynomial_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-Here’s one way we could code a 3rd order polynomial by first creating new variables for the squared (quadratic) and cubed (cubic) terms, and using R’s model formula syntax to train the model by minimizing the SSQ with the function `lm`.
+Here’s one way we could code a 3rd order polynomial by first creating new variables for the quadratic (squared) and cubic (cubed) terms, and using R’s model formula syntax to train the model by minimizing the SSQ with the function `lm`.